skota-in/skota-in.github.io/spring-boot/posts/spring-boot-mongodb-integration.md

-# MongoDB Integration with Spring Boot
+# Spring Boot MongoDB Integration Guide

+*Published on March 5, 2024*

 ## Step 1: Add Dependencies
 Add these dependencies to your `pom.xml`: